sebdah/git-pylint-commit-hook/docs/index.rst

 The ``git-pylint-commit-hook`` is a tool for checking Python code using ``pylint`` before the code is committed to git.

+All files that end with ``.py`` or that have ``python`` in the she bang will be automatically checked before they are committed to the repo.

 Author
 ------